thibaudclement/cs269i/docs/lecture-4.md

 In practice, this is deployed in a variety of domains:

-- Infrastructure (airport security)
+- Infrastructure (airport security).
-- Nature (wildlife protection)
+- Nature (wildlife protection).
-- Urban crime (LA Metro)
+- Urban crime (LA Metro).
-- Cybersecurity (honeypots, audits)
+- Cybersecurity (honeypots, audits).

 Challenges in real-world applications include:

 - **Algorithmic difficulty:** How to deal with the combinatorial number of possible actions (e.g. a route in a large road network)?
 - **Uncertainty:** What are the attacker's payoffs?
 Is the attacker rational?
 Will the defender be able to executed their strategy as planned?
-- **Collagoration with human defenders:** Will patrol teams follow, or feel "micro-managed" by, the algorithm?
+- **Collaboration with human defenders:** Will patrol teams follow, or feel "micro-managed" by, the algorithm?
 </div>

 ## Recap